 If the trendline goes up, this should be a warning that your team is struggling to deliver their work.
 To avoid issues falling by the wayside, consider implementing explicit policies to swarm work items, should they pass certain percentile lines.

 The ‘Percentiles’ widget on the Cycle Time Scatterplot for ZenHub can help you observe how your cycle times and their probabilities fluctuate over time.
 Ideally, the percentile lines should stay close to each other, while slightly dropping over time.
 If you see this pattern, this means that your workflow is efficient and your team delivers value at a consistent pace.

-Pro tip: If the values go up, the first thing to look at is your work in progress.
-Apply limits over it and make sure everyone respects them!
+If the lines start to go up, the first thing you should be looking at is your work in progress.
+Apply WIP limits to your workflow and make sure everyone adheres to them!

-Pro tip: Look for patterns in your data!
-Gaps, high variability, clusters of dots or a progressively growing triangle shape are warning signs that either your Kanban process or your team have encountered bottlenecks that need to be taken care of.
+Look for patterns in your data!
+Should you find any gaps, high variability, clusters of dots or a progressively growing triangle shape, these are signs of a bottleneck that’s holding up your flow of work.